jamiei/betfair-aping-sample/README.md

 # betfair-aping-sample

 A sample app showing basic requests to Betfair's API-NG service, you will need to supply your own AppKey and Session key.
+This sample code was adapted from a Clojure client library for Betfair API-NG, which I will release in due course.

 ## Usage